TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

      ...
     AttributeError: Mock object has no attribute 'a'

-Probably the best way of solving the problem is to add class attributes as default values for instance members initialised in :meth:`__init__`.
-Note that if you are only setting default attributes in :meth:`__init__` then providing them via class attributes (shared between instances of course) is faster too. e.g.
+Probably the best way of solving the problem is to add kundi attributes as default values for instance members initialised in :meth:`__init__`.
+Note that if you are only setting default attributes in :meth:`__init__` then providing them via kundi attributes (shared between instances of course) is faster too. e.g.

 .. code-block:: python

-    class Something:
+    kundi Something:
         a = 33

 This brings up another issue.
 It is relatively common to provide a default